top of page

 DARRYL KUBIAN is an accomplished composer, thereminist, violinist, and audio/video engineer, whose works have been commissioned and performed by orchestras throughout North America.
 Kubian's music embraces warm tonality and sweeping textures, and evokes expansive, natural lyricism.

-Also a member of the New Jersey Symphony Orchestra’s first violin section and former principal second violin of the Brooklyn Philharmonic Orchestra, Kubian has been a featured soloist with the NJSO on the theremin.
+A member of the New Jersey Symphony’s first violin section and former principal second violin of the Brooklyn Philharmonic Orchestra, Kubian has been a featured soloist with the NJS on the theremin.
 A jazz musician and improvisor, Kubian has performed with jazz violin with trumpeter Randy Brecker in a Charlie Parker program entitled “Bird Lives!” and has arranged and performed Ellington’s “Sacred Songs” in collaboration with the Jazz Studies Program at Rutgers University.
 Kubian’s improvisational skills have been highlighted with artists such as Nigel Kennedy, Al Jarreau, Bobby Short and Renée Fleming.
 He has recorded with such noted artists as Trevor Pinnock, Malcolm Bilson, Meredith Monk, Bruno Weil, Zdenek Macal and Phillip Glass.

-Darryl is a graduate of Rutgers University, where he studied both violin and composition.
-Darryl's teachers have included Charles Wuorinen, Philip Corner, Hiroko Yajima, Benjamin Hudson, and Arnold Steinhardt.
-He has been featured guest speaker at several universities, and also teaches privately, when time allows.
-Darryl makes his home with his wife JoAnna Farrer in Vermont, with their many musical instruments, eleven chickens, three goats, eight cats, and an Australian Shepard farm dog.
+Kubian is a graduate of Rutgers University, where he studied both violin and composition.
+His teachers have included Charles Wuorinen, Philip Corner, Hiroko Yajima, Benjamin Hudson, and Arnold Steinhardt.
+He has been a featured guest speaker at several universities, and also teaches privately, when time allows.
+Kubian makes his home with his wife, JoAnna Farrer, in northern Vermont, with their many musical instruments, 18 chickens, 3 goats, a horse, a farm dog, and 7 cat companions.

 bottom of page